Intel: Economic impact in Oregon in 2009

 In 2011, ECONorthwest conducted an economic impact analysis of Intel's economic contribution to the state of Oregon.
 The report found that in 2009 "the total economic impacts attributed to Intel's operations, capital spending, contributions and taxes amounted to almost $14.6 billion in activity, including $4.3 billion in personal income and 59,990 jobs".
 Through multiplier effects, every 10 Intel jobs supported, on average, was found to create 31 jobs in other sectors of the economy.

+Supply chain

+Intel has been addressing supply base reduction as an issue since the mid-1980's, adopting an "n + 1" rule of thumb, whereby the maximum number of suppliers required to maintain production levels for each component is determined, and no more than one additional supplier is engaged with for each component.

 Intel Israel

 Intel has been operating in the State of Israel since Dov Frohman founded the Israeli branch of the company in 1974 in a small office in Haifa.
 Intel Israel currently has development centers in Haifa, Jerusalem and Petah Tikva, and has a manufacturing plant in the Kiryat Gat industrial park that develops and manufactures microprocessors and communications products.
 Intel employed about 10,000 employees in Israel in 2013.
 Maxine Fesberg has been the CEO of Intel Israel since 2007 and the Vice President of Intel Global.
 In December 2016, Fesberg announced her resignation, her position of chief executive officer (CEO) has been filled by Yaniv Gerti since January 2017.

+In June 2024, the company announced that it was stopping development on a Kiryat Gat-based factory in Israel.
+The site was expected to cost $25 billion, with $3.2 billion provided by the Israeli government in the form of a grant.